digitarald/web-audio-frequency-spectrum/readme.md

-# Web Audio Tuner
+# Web Audio Frequency Spectrum

-Give you a pitch, needs a better name.
+In point of fact, shows a frequency spectrum using Web Audio.
+Works in the browser and on all screen sizes.